broccolijs/broccoli-concat/STRATEGY_API.md

 To provide a custom `Strategy`, you must provide a class that includes the following methods:

-- `addFile(file)`: Receives a path to a file to include in the concatenated output.
+- `addFile(file, content)`: Receives a path to a file and its contents to include in the concatenated output.
-- `updateFile(file)`: Receives a path to a file that needs to be updated in the previously concatenated output.
+- `updateFile(file, content)`: Receives a path to a file and its contents that need to be updated in the previously concatenated output.
 - `removeFile(file)`: Receives a path to a file that needs to be removed in the previously concatenated output.
-- `write(outputFile)`: Receives a path to a location for which to write the concatenated result of the above operations.
+- `result()`: Is expected to return the concatenated result of the above operations as a string.

 The above methods are intended to represent a "patch-based" approach to concatenating files.